sailorjack94/codeclan-careoke/weekend_homework.md

 ### Advanced extensions

 - Guests could have a favourite song, and if their favourite song is on the room's playlist, they can cheer loudly! (return a string like "Whoo!") 🟢
-- Rooms can keep track of the entry fees/spending of the guests - maybe add a bar tab/bar class? 🟠  <!-- Room specific entry free tracking has been added.
-Bar Class to come. --/>
+- Rooms can keep track of the entry fees/spending of the guests - maybe add a bar tab/bar class? 🟢
 - Add anything extra you think would be good to have at a karaoke venue!

 ### Getting Started